The Snowling Queen

 O ye, who's come to take me further hence,

-May I request the treasure of your name?
+May I request the honor of your name?

 SILANIA: Amused.
 Ay, trav'ling soul, who'd tarry here,